Do you know what’s happening to your child online?

 It’s hard to keep up with new innovations in the devices and social media tools young people have at their fingertips.
 Do you know what Snapchat is?
 Have you heard of Kik or Reddit?
 While Facebook may be a household word, no sooner than you log in, your child has already found a new service offering greater anonymity.

 As the digital world encompasses so much in the lives of young people, how do we reach out to them to help deter them from being cyberbullied or becoming a cyberbully?

-We asked Kristen Varjas and Joel Meyers, co-directors of the Center for School Safety, School Climate and Classroom Management, to discuss this important topic and offer resources to all who face the task of teaching children proper digital citizenship.
+We asked Kris Varjas and Joel Meyers, co-directors of the Center for School Safety, School Climate and Classroom Management, to discuss this important topic and offer resources to all who face the task of teaching children proper digital citizenship.
 Varjas and Meyers also teach for the Department of Counseling and Psychological Services and counsel many young people through the center about their experiences with cyberbullying.

 Are there particular areas in cyberspace where cyberbullying happens more?

 Varjas: Gaming, social media, anime (Japanese animation featuring superhero-type themes and colorful graphics), depending on the anime choices that they make, the characters they’re presenting – especially for our lesbian, gay, bisexual and transgendered (LGBT) youth – they can be targeted because of how they’re displaying themselves online and what they’re choosing to do through social media, chat rooms, etc. They take it personally if someone attacks the way their character looks, for instance.

 Varjas: Some kids will say, “I was bored,” or “I didn’t know,” or “I just said it.”
 We ask them a lot of questions such as, “Would you do that in person?”
 They would answer, “Of course not,” or “I didn’t think about it.”